Building a digital future for students across the globe

 We have also worked with Academy Achievers, a not-for-profit organization in London, UK, to help close the digital and educational gaps among students who are interested in careers in science, technology, engineering and math (STEM).
 Through this partnership, we have funded 400 laptops for students across 20 schools and provided mentoring and employee engagement opportunities with them.

-In addition, we partnered with the Bharti Foundation to create new Digital Classrooms and an Advanced Technology Labs program in rural Punjab and Haryana in India.
-We provided the educational technology used in the Digital Classrooms to support students’ learning at 10 primary and elementary schools.
-This included 3D modeling kits, printers, laptops, and funds to hire local trainers to help facilitate a hands-on learning experience with robotics and gaming in the Advanced Technology Labs program.
-We enhanced this partnership in 2023 with the introduction of Language and Computer Labs in Satya Bharti Adarsh Senior Secondary Schools, Punjab, helping students with their listening, speaking, reading, and writing, as well as their IT skills.
+In addition, we partnered with the Bharti Foundation to create Digital Classrooms and Advanced Technology Labs programs at Satya Bharti Schools in rural Punjab and Haryana, India.
+Through this investment, we funded the educational technology used in the Digital Classrooms to support students’ learning, exposing them to multimedia content and educational apps that help to create an immersive learning experience.
+The Advances Technology labs give students a hands-on learning experience in programming through robotics and gaming, facilitated with the help of 3D modeling kits, printers, and laptops, as well as local trainers.
+We enhanced this partnership in 2023 with the introduction of Language and Computer Labs in Satya Bharti Adarsh Senior Secondary Schools, Punjab, helping students improve their language skills in the areas of listening, speaking, reading, and writing, as well as their IT skills.

 These are just a few of our partnerships that are helping to drive digital inclusion for students globally.
 We are proud of our current progress and will continue to work to close the digital gaps among students around the world, enabling greater access to connectivity and technology to empower the next generation of creators, thinkers and changemakers.